(Part Two of Series) Read An Introduction to Event Lighting Techniques, Part 1

 Event lighting techniques have the power to evoke emotion, compliment décor, and kick up the fun to create unique events.
 It can be transformational for event productions.
 Using lighting and color to tie together your theme and logo colors throughout the event (from registration arrival through exhibit areas and meeting rooms) is key to the overall attendee experience.
 Visual continuation is an impactful way to accomplish the goal of reinforcing your theme and message.
 Beyond making sure your audience can see the presenters, event lighting has versatile applications for your events.

 A registration area could have lighting that ties into the pre-function reception that flows into the main event room.
-For example, if your theme is “Pillars of Success” and your scenic design on stage includes pillars with blue lighting, adding a couple blue lighted pillars at registration can be eye-catching and begin to set the mood as attendees arrive and are waiting to check-in.
+For example, if your theme is “Pillars of Success,” and your scenic design on stage includes pillars with blue lighting.
+Adding a couple of blue lighted pillars at registration can be eye-catching and begin to set the mood as attendees arrive and are waiting to check-in.

-LED uplights can be used to add a colorful glow to draping, backdrops, walls, pillars or just about anything you want to highlight.
+LED uplights can be used to add a colorful glow to draping, backdrops, walls, pillars, or just about anything you want to highlight.
 Colorful LED lights produce an impactful look while incorporating theme or logo colors.
 The uplights don’t always have to be positioned straight up.
-Angling light fixtures or making them asymmetrical will create a more interesting and unique look.
+Angling light fixtures or making them asymmetrical will create a more interesting, exciting, and unique look.